ygezu/Data-Cruisers-/README.md

  `colnames(avg_speed) <- c("Type.of.Car", "Average Speed")`

 ## Anaylsis
 Included in this project was a short essay on the findings of scholarly research to either back up our findings or to argue agains't our data's story.
+A brief synopsis of the essay is as follows: